-Prefer Cluster Template features to direct modification of Chef
+Prefer Cluster Template features to direct modification of Chef attributes.

 Common Cookbook attributes are subject to change.
 Attribute settings are commonly superceded as the features they control are made available as more general/powerful features of CycleCloud itself.
 If a customization is available in both the Cluster Template and via a Chef attribute, always prefer the Cluster Template method since it is the more general solution.

 For more information on the Opscode Chef framework itself, see the Opscode website.